 This is what Pinar means in Turkish.
-In fact I have three names.
+In fact, I have three names.
 Raife Duru Pinar.
 First one is my grandma’s name.
-An old rare Turkish name.
+An old, rare Turkish name.
 I have heard it only two more times in my entire life.
 Grandma and I were born on the same day.
-May 6.
-Like our names and birthdays, we have shared many things in our lives, until she passed away and left a void.
+May 6th.
+Like our names and birthdays, we shared many things in our lives, until she passed away and left a void.

 ‘Duru’ means clear, which my father wanted to call me.
 My mom wanted ‘Pinar’.
 So they called me both: Duru Pinar, Clear Spring Water.